 Multiple studies and data analyses have established statistical links between intoxication and sexual assault.
 However, while intoxication may be a common factor in rape and sexual assault cases, that does not mean it is a defense against criminal charges.
 On the other hand, intoxication of the defendant and/or victim does affect how the case is prosecuted, and can ultimately have a major impact on the final outcome of the trial.
-In this article, our sex crime attorneys will explain how the use of alcohol can elevate sexual assault charges to rape charges, cover Pennsylvania’s enhanced penalties for intentionally impairing victims, and go over some of the key factors which must be weighed during criminal proceedings.
+In this article, our Philadelphia sex crime attorneys will explain how the use of alcohol can elevate sexual assault charges to rape charges, cover Pennsylvania’s enhanced penalties for intentionally impairing victims, and go over some of the key factors which must be weighed during criminal proceedings.

 Some states do not make a legal distinction between rape and sexual assault, consolidating them together into a single felony offense.
 However, Pennsylvania characterizes (and penalizes) these crimes differently.
 Rape and sexual assault are not synonymous under the definitions provided by Pennsylvania’s criminal statutes.
 In light of this distinction, it’s important for defendants to understand precisely what the charges against them involve.

 Both rape and sexual assault involve sexual intercourse (or deviate sexual intercourse) without the consent of the victim or complainant.
 However, rape is charged only when certain additional factors are also in place.
 In other words, rape is an even more serious crime than sexual assault, which is reflected in the way each offense is graded.
 Sexual assault is a second degree felony, while rape is a felony of the first degree.

 When is a Sexual Assault Charge Elevated to a Rape Charge in Philadelphia?